2 Geographic data in R

 The origin we are referring to, depicted in blue in Figure 2.1, is in fact the ‘false’ origin.
 The ‘true’ origin, the location at which distortions are at a minimum, is located at 2° W and 49° N. This was selected by the Ordnance Survey to be roughly in the center of the British landmass longitudinally. ↩

 The full OGC standard includes rather exotic geometry types including ‘surface’ and ‘curve’ geometry types, which currently have limited application in real world applications.
-All 68 types can be represented with the sf package, although (at the time of writing) all methods, such as plotting, are only supported for the 7 types described in this chapter.↩
+All 68 types can be represented with the sf package, although (as of summer 2018) plotting only works for the ‘core 7’.↩

 The development version, which may contain new features, can be installed with